How to Write a Construction Company Business Plan

 The target market section for the construction company business plan should discuss or describe the type of customer that you typically will service.
 For example, a commercial electrician will usually work with business owners or corporate executives for repair work or remodeling activities.
-Identifying who your target market will be, business owners are able to design marketing activities and strategies to best exploit target market opportunities.
+By identifying who your target market will be, business owners are able to design marketing activities and strategies to best exploit target market opportunities.
 An example of this would be if a roofing contractor works with residents, then an important marketing activity would be joining the Chamber of Commerce, which would allow the business owner to network with potential homeowners.
 Without knowing the target market, choosing the appropriate marketing channel proves difficult.

-Industry research for a Construction Company Business Plan
+Industry research for a Construction Company Business Plan or Template

-The industry research section for a construction company business plan should start with examining industry happenings at a national level and then explore various trends within the industry.
-For example, in the last 12 months, the construction in the US has generated approximately 2.1 trillion written dollars in revenue.
+The industry research section for a construction company business plan or template should start with examining industry happenings at a national level and then explore various trends within the industry.
+For example, in the last 12 months, construction in the US has generated approximately 2.1 trillion written dollars in revenue.
 In the last five years, this industry has grown annually by approximately 1.1%.
 In the next five years, construction industry experts predict an annual growth rate of approximately 3%.
 Further, profits for this industry have exceeded $110 billion.
 This information was obtained from IBIS world.
 By showing and discussing industry trends, business owners are able to show readers that they are well-versed in their industry.
 Also, by showing where the information was retrieved, the strategy adds credibility to the documentation.

 The owner and management section for the construction company business plan should highlight the historical experience of the business owner.
 For example, if the construction company business owner has significant experience in HVAC, then make sure to go into details as to the projects related to HVAC that have been completed and also work history and education as well.
-By showing a working background in the construction industry, this practice shows experience, adds expertise to thoughts and ideas and lays the groundwork for why the business owner should start or expand the construction company operations.
+By showing a working background in the construction industry, this practice shows experience, adds expertise to thoughts and ideas, and lays the groundwork for why the business owner should start or expand the construction company operations.

 Funding Request for a Construction Company Business Plan

 The funding request section for a construction company business plan should start with describing explicitly how much money is needed to start or expand the construction company.
 Once a specific number is introduced, then in a bullet point fashion, categorize how the funds will be spent.
 Popular construction company categories would include construction equipment, construction tools, office location buildout, vehicles, and travel expenses.
 At the bottom of the document, provided a grand total of all the categories explored.
-This grand total for construction startup or expansion should be an identical number as to the one introduced in the first sentence of the funding request document.
+This grand total for construction startup or expansion should be an identical number to the one introduced in the first sentence of the funding request document.
 By following the strategy, construction company business owners are able to show explicitly how much they need, but in the body of the funding request, they have broad categories that give them wiggle room for divesting funds invested.